 3. Use Headings Correctly

 Make sure you put your keyword in your title (which is heading 1, or H1).
 Google uses something called semantic closeness as a ranking signal.
-When you include your main keyword in your H1 heading, Google creates a link between your main keyword and any H2 subheadings.
+When you include your main keyword in your H1 heading, Google creates a link between your keyword in the main heading and any H2 subheadings.
 It recognizes your subheadings as subtopics and uses them to get an idea of what the article is about.

 When using headings, don’t make them overly creative.
 Instead, approach them as an opportunity to steer Google’s interpretation of your article in the direction you want.